dai-michael/quadtree-heatmap/README.md

 By Hiroshi Tokunaga and Michael Dai

 # Overview
-We designed a specialized point region quadtree which creates a heatmap representing rideshare pickup locations.
+We designed a specialized point region quadtree to assist in generating a heatmap representation of Massachusetts rideshare pickup locations.
 Our program processes data from the following [dataset]([url](https://www.mass.gov/info-details/2023-rideshare-data-report)), which, among other factors, stores the number of rideshare pickups per city.
-For use in our quadtree, we converted the city name to geographical coordinates.
+To allow data to be stored in our quadtree, we converted the city name to geographical coordinates.
 We chose a quadtree for its space-efficient storage of 2d points, especially in large, sparsely populated 2d planes, which characterizes our dataset.
-Using a quadtree allows for greater savings for future applications, if we decide to input higher-resolution data.
+Using a quadtree allows for greater savings for future applications, for example, if we decide to input higher-resolution data.

 Upon opening the program, users are prompted to set the depth of the heatmap, which determines the size which the heatmap cells render.
 Users can click on tiles to display more information on the number of rides and cities contained in the tile.